Manik-Jain/speer-assessment/README.md

 }
 ```

-4. **Get Tweet** : As an authorised user, ze should be able to view all the tweets posted.
-This end-point returns an array of tweets done so far
+4. **Get Tweets** : As an authorised user, ze should be able to view all the tweets posted.
+This end-point returns an array of tweets done

 REST endpoint